Director, HRBP

 About this opportunity:

-This role reports to the Chief People Officer and is an onsite (4-5 days/week) role based in our Brisbane, California headquarters.
+This role reports to the Chief People Officer and is a hybrid (3-4 days/week) role based in our Brisbane, California headquarters.

 What you’ll do:

-• Partner with line management and leaders to provide the strategic guidance in organizational design and effectiveness, talent management, employee engagement, employee relations, performance management, and other key people initiatives
+• Proactively collaborate with line management and executive leaders to provide strategic guidance on organizational design, organizational development, talent management, employee engagement, and performance management.
+Your insights will shape key people initiatives that align with our business goals

-• Collaborate with other HR functions (Talent Acquisition, HR Operations, People Programs, Total Rewards, etc.) in the design and implementation of HR programs to attract, retain and promote a diverse and inclusive workforce
+• Work closely with various HR functions, including Talent Acquisition, People Operations, and Total Rewards, to design and implement innovative HR programs that attract, retain, and promote a diverse workforce

-• Analyze trends and metrics in partnership with the HR group to develop solutions, programs, and policies
+• Analyze trends and metrics in partnership with the HR team to develop impactful solutions, programs, and policies that enhance employee experience and drive organizational success

-• Manage and resolve complex employee relations issues.
-Conduct effective, thorough and objective investigations
+• Manage and resolve complex employee relations issues with a focus on conducting thorough and objective investigations, ensuring a fair and respectful workplace

-• Maintain in-depth knowledge of legal requirements related to day-to-day management of employees, reducing legal risks and ensuring regulatory compliance.
-Partner with the legal department as needed/required
+• Maintain a deep understanding of legal requirements related to employee management, reducing risks and ensuring compliance.
+Collaborate with the legal department as necessary

-• Partner with leaders to improve working relationships, collaboration, innovation, morale, and engagement
+• Partner with leaders to enhance working relationships, morale, and engagement across the organization, ensuring alignment between people programs and business outcomes

 Must haves:

-• 10+ years of progressive HR experience with 5+ years in a Human Resources Business Partner leadership role engaging at the Executive level
+• 10+ years of progressive HR experience, with at least 5 years in a leadership role as a Human Resources Business Partner, engaging at the executive level (VP - C-Suite)

-• Prior experience in a fast-growing, technology-driven environment
+• Prior experience in a fast-growing, biotech, or technology-driven environment

-• Working knowledge of multiple human resource disciplines, including compensation practices, organizational diagnosis, employee relations, diversity, performance management, and federal and state respective employment laws
+• Strong working knowledge of multiple HR disciplines, including compensation practices, organizational diagnosis, employee relations, diversity, performance management, and federal and state employment laws

-• BA/BS degree required in Business, Human Resources or related field
+• A BA/BS degree in Business, Human Resources, or a related field is required

-• Excellent verbal and written communication skills and ability to coach, influence, and partner with diverse client groups while establishing credibility and trust
+• Excellent verbal and written communication skills, with the ability to coach, influence, and partner with diverse client groups while establishing credibility and trust

-• Excellent analytical skills; successfully use data to extract insights and inform decision-making
+• Strong analytical skills with the ability to leverage data to extract insights and inform decision-making

-• Experience with driving and championing inclusion and diversity initiatives in an HRBP capacity
+• Proven experience in driving and championing inclusion and diversity initiatives in an HRBP capacity

-• Proficient with HR Department applications, tools, or related software
+• Proficient with HR applications, tools, and related software

 Nice to haves: